-174 This section describes the core of our type-directed slicing technique: exact type-directed slicing, 175 which assumes access to the full input program.
-An exact type-directed slicer guarantees that its output exactly preserves the behavior of a specific typechecker on its target component(s) (theorem 3.4).
-It takes as input a program P, a target component C in P, and a typechecker T defined 178 by a set of type rules.
-We assume in our presentation that P is written in a typical object-oriented programming language with subtyping, single inheritance, type variables, etc., such as Java or C#; the same ideas should be applicable in other language paradigms, but exploring that is beyond the scope of the present work.
-For simplicity of presentation, we assume that methods are the components of interest.
+This section describes the core of our typedirected slicing technique: exact type-directed slicing, which assumes access to the full input program.
+An exact type-directed slicer guarantees that its output exactly preserves the behavior of a specific typechecker on its target element(s) (theorem 3.4).
+It takes as input a program P, a target element E in P, and a typechecker T defined by a set of type rules.
+We assume in our presentation that P is written in a typical object-oriented programming language with subtyping, single inheritance, type variables, etc., such as Java or C#; the same ideas should be applicable in other language paradigms, but exploring that is beyond the